March 8, 2019

-eyo is an independent youth orchestra well known for its vibrant and exciting performances of a wide range of mainly 19th and 20th century symphonic works and concertos.
-The orchestra has about 75 members aged between 13 and 19 years from a wide range of backgrounds who attend more than 20 different schools around west London.
+eyo is an independent youth orchestra well known for its vibrant and exciting performances of a wide range of symphonic works and concertos.
+The orchestra has about 90 members aged between 13 and 19 years from a wide range of backgrounds who attend more than 30 different schools around west London.

-Recent works have included Tchaikovsky Symphony no 5, Saint-Saëns Organ Symphony, Rimsky-Korsakov’s Scheherazade, Britten’s Young Person’s Guide to the Orchestra, Vaughan Williams’ A London Symphony and the World Premiere of EYO’s own commission (in collaboration with London College of Music) Dark Matter Sounding by British composer Nina Whiteman.
+Recent works have included concertos with world-famous British violinist Tasmin Little and BBC Young Musician winners Martin James Bartlett and Lauren Zhang, symphonies by Tchaikovsky, Mahler, Richard Strauss and Berlioz, Mussorgsky’s Pictures at an Exhibtion and the World Premiere of EYO’s own commission (in collaboration with London College of Music) Dark Matter Sounding by British composer Nina Whiteman.

 eyo is a self-funded charity and full bursaries are available for subscriptions and tour costs.